Quantum Coherence and Giant Enhancement of Positron Channeling Radiation: Conclusion

 \section{Conclusion}

-We have shown that the equidistance of the transverse energy spectrum of positrons in diamond~(110) forces the radiation amplitude to be a coherent sum over all occupied levels.
-The resulting enhancement factor grows from $\mathcal{G}\approx 12$ at $4$~GeV to $\mathcal{G}\approx 31$ at $14$~GeV (Fig.~\ref{fig:spec}).
-The level-population distribution $P_n(\theta_{\rm in})$ (Fig.~\ref{fig:pop}) shows how the excited states spread through the potential well as the entrance angle increases.
-The predicted nonlinear angular dependence of the peak intensity — $I_{\rm coh}\propto\theta_{\rm in}^4$ vs $I_{\rm incoh}\propto \theta_{\rm in}^2$ at small angles — provides a decisive experimental test that is feasible at existing positron facilities.
+We have shown that the equidistance of the transverse energy spectrum of positrons in diamond~(110) forces the radiation amplitude to be a coherent sum over all occupied levels, whose populations follow a Glauber--Poisson distribution~\cite{Glauber1963} generated at crystal entry by the sudden-approximation displacement of the vacuum state.
+Three exact scaling laws characterise the effect: (i)~$I_{\rm incoh}\propto\theta_{\rm in}^2$, (ii)~$I_{\rm coh}\propto\theta_{\rm in}^4$, (iii)~$\mathcal{G}\propto\theta_{\rm in}^2$ for $\theta_{\rm in}\ll\theta_{\rm L}$.
+The enhancement reaches $\mathcal{G}=12$--$31$ at $4$--$14$~GeV.
 The effect is absent for electrons because their anharmonic channel potential destroys phase synchronization.
-These results suggest that exploiting quantum coherence in crystal channeling could provide a route to significantly brighter, more monochromatic gamma-ray sources.
+Robustness against decoherence is ensured by the spatial separation of positrons from atomic nuclei and by the spectral rigidity ($\Delta\varepsilon=\Omega=\text{const}$) of the harmonic-oscillator level structure.
+The predicted $\theta_{\rm in}^4$ vs.\ $\theta_{\rm in}^2$ angular dependence of the peak intensity provides a decisive experimental test feasible at existing positron facilities.
+Exploiting quantum coherence in crystal channeling could yield significantly brighter, more monochromatic gamma-ray sources for nuclear physics and materials science.